logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/control-properties/secondary-properties/anchor-pos-property/using-anchor-pos-with-dynamic-identifiers/_index.md

     4. Open the saved file in a web browser.

-        **Remember:** During this exercise, ensure that the web page for this file is maintained as the active tab in its browser window.
+{{<remember>}} During this exercise, ensure that the web page for this file is maintained as the active tab in its browser window.

-2.  **Note:** You can skip this step if you already created the front\_page interface entity from the previous example, as we will continue to work with it.
+2.{{<note>}} You can skip this step if you already created the front\_page interface entity from the previous example, as we will continue to work with it.
 Note that, if you do not yet have it, in this case it only requires a single interface element, that for the anchor.

     In a TestArchitect project, create a [new interface entity](/TA_Help/Topics/Interface_def_Adding.html), name it front\_page, and enter the following two mappings: